-The main liquid argon testing facility is located at the Proton Assembly Building and consists of five liquid argon cryostats, three of which can be booked for tests.
+The main liquid argon testing facility, the Noble Liquid Test Facility, is located at the Proton Assembly Building and consists of four liquid argon cryostats, three of which can be booked for general R&D tests.
 It also offers working areas for smaller temporary setups, including several open dewars.
-The three test stands available for booking are:
+The four test stands are:

 - Luke, also known as the Material Test Stand, mainly used to study the impact of materials on the electron lifetime.